 If the person making the complaint does not respond within 14 days of the written response being sent, we will assume that the outcome is accepted, the complaint will be considered closed, and no further appeal will be possible.
-If for some reason someone was unable to respond in 14 days due to vulnerabilities or has a valid explanation then we would consider this on an individual basis.
+If for some reason someone was unable to respond in 14 days due to vulnerabilities or has a valid explanation, then we would consider this on an individual basis.

-Stage 2: Appeal - internal investigation usually by Head of Service
+Stage 2: Appeal

 If the person complaining is not satisfied with the response to their complaint, they have the right to appeal within 14 days of the date of the written response.
-The appeal should include the reasons why the customer is not satisfied with the response and any additional information that may be relevant to their appeal.
+The matter can also be referred to the ombudsman at this point too.